keboola/connection-docs/components/extractors/other/telemetry-data/telemetry-data.md

 1. [**Project mode**](#project-mode-tables): Extracts data only from a selected Keboola Connection project.
 2. [**Organization mode**](#organization-mode-tables): Extracts data from all projects within your organizations.
 The data is compiled into a single target project.
 This must be set up by Keboola.
 After configuring the extractor, contact your Keboola Account Manager or our [support team](/management/support/).
 3. [**Activity Center mode**](#activity-center-mode-tables): Extracts data from all projects within your organizations.
 The data is compiled into a single target project.
-This mode is available to customers who have the **Activity Center add-on** in their contact and also must be set up by Keboola.
+This mode is available to customers who have the **Activity Center add-on** in their contract and also must be set up by Keboola.
 After configuring the extractor, contact your Keboola Account Manager or our [support team](/management/support/).

 ## Data Model
 The model below helps you better understand relations between individual tables extracted by this component.